 And for injuries that were deemed operable, Epidural Stimulation has provided a host of benefits, including a reduction in the frequency and intensity of spasms.

 Unique Access Medical’s treatment regimens for spinal cord injury are based on the breakthrough improvements demonstrated by Epidural Simulation.
 To date, UAM has successfully treated upwards of 50 patients from around the world, and word is spreading that Epidural Stimulation is a truly next-generation procedure.

 Decreasing the frequency and intensity of both spasticity and spasms can bring about significant improvements in quality of life for SCI patients.
 Sleeping improves, muscle stiffness eases, involuntary leg movements occur less often, and overall discomfort diminishes.

 And UAM is the global leader in making Epidural Stimulation available to patients, in conjunction with specialized physical and occupational therapy regimens administered by highly-trained medical professionals in our internationally-accredited medical facilities in Thailand and India.

-Should you wish to make inquiries regarding Unique Access Medical’s treatments, or book a consultation, please reach us via [email protected].
+Should you wish to make inquiries regarding Unique Access Medical’s treatments, or book a consultation, please reach us via our contact form.